luminovang/documentation/introduction/features.md

-# Features
+# Features Customization

 ***

 ## Overview

-Framework's features customization offers numerous useful features, but we understand that not all may be necessary for some developers or applications, while some may add extra performance overhead.
+Luminova offers numerous useful features, but we understand that not all may be necessary for some developers or applications, while some may add extra performance overhead.

 ***